ModernizationDigital/playbook-3/_playbook/application-rationalization.md

 1. Inventory: First let's look at what you have: what relevant applications do you manage?
 What is the volume of use for each map?
 What was its intended use?
 Is that use still in effect?
 2. Classification: As a first pass, can you bucket your apps into three categories: do nothing, minimal enhancement needed, & major enhancements need.
 3. Define: Your enterprise will have adopted a strategy for future technology.
 How do you plan to adapt to that goal?
-A total cost of ownership (TCO) analysis that key business and IT stakeholders align on will help you determine your
+A total cost of ownership (TCO) analysis that key business and IT stakeholders align on will help you determine your strategy.
 4. Placement of applications: What deployment models (cloud, on-prem, hybrid, SaaS) will your use?
 What future state application landscape do I need, and how do I figure out how to manage the efficient governance of the new portfolio.